Improve MLLM Benchmark Efficiency through Interview: Experiment

-MITV exhibits a significant advantage when the number of questions is small.
-For example, with just 10 questions on MMT-Bench, MITV achieves an SRCC of 0.7408, compared to 0.4830 for random sampling—a 53.4\% improvement.
-This high starting point underscores the efficiency of MITV’s adaptive question selection, which leverages difficulty metadata and performance feedback to target the most informative questions early in the evaluation process.
-In contrast, random sampling struggles to capture meaningful performance differences with limited questions, as it lacks the dynamic adjustment mechanism inherent in MITV.
+\textbf{Efficiency with Small Question Sets:} When the number of questions is small, MITV demonstrates a significant advantage.
+For example, in the MMT-Bench test, MITV achieved an SRCC of 0.4537 with 10 questions, while random sampling yielded only 0.3330 with a 36.0\% improvement.
+This highlights the efficiency of MITV's adaptive question selection mechanism: by leveraging difficulty metadata and performance feedback, it can precisely target information-rich questions early in the evaluation process.
+In contrast, random sampling struggles to capture meaningful performance differences when the number of questions is limited.